DeanPDX/rofi-solarized-darker-theme/README.md

 ![Example](sample.png)

+Note that I'm showing 15 lines and using `System San Francisco Display 18` as my font (see installation notes for additional info).

 ## Installation
 Assuming you have the latest version of rofi properly installed, you can install/update this theme using the following command: